-The findings of the research are positive and constructive.
-Without doubt the changes in the market are heading in the right direction.
-Conditions for competition are improving and competition is increasing substantially.
-But change is not happening fast enough for many players in the market and a number of fundamental hurdles to competition remain and need to be addressed urgently if full competition is to flourish and truly benefit consumers in the Nordic electricity market.
+The research indicates that the market reforms are heading in the right direction.
+Conditions for competition are improving.
+Many processes are already largely harmonised and hurdle free.
+But change is not happening fast enough for many players in the market and a number of fundamental hurdles to competition remain and need to be addressed urgently if competition is to flourish and truly benefit consumers in the Nordic electricity market.